Jordan announces gag order on Prince Hamzeh investigation after new recording is leaked

 Awadullah is a Jordanian national and former top adviser to the king.
 Before Awadullah’s arrest, he had served as the monarch’s special envoy to Saudi Arabia, which granted him citizenship.

-The gag order announced Tuesday will likely limit conversation in a country that already limits freedom of speech.
+The gag order announced Tuesday will likely further limit conversation in a country that already limits freedom of speech.
+Such orders are frequently employed in Jordan, most recently last August in response to teachers’ protests.

 The legal statutes cited involve defamation and limits on media reporting on ongoing cases.
 The statement also cited penal code 255, which is unrelated and involves legal tenders — but likely meant to cite penal code 355, which sentences anyone who shares state secrets to prison for three years.

 Jordan accuses former crown prince and high-ranking officials of ‘promoting sedition’, with foreign backing